-Unfortunately, all is not well in our American Sikh communities in America and for this reason it is important that all professions, especially a profession such as dentistry that places a high priority on inclusion, support our Sikh community for solidarity since we are being singled out for barbaric treatment.
-It is of critical importance that our people be represented in the professions, especially the most notable medical, dental, and legal professions.
-The fifth largest religion worldwide, Sikhism is often confused, especially here in America, with Islam, primarily as a result of the fact that Sikh men do not generally cut their hair as an expression of religious faith and they also wear turbans.
-This appears to be the reason why, for example, in 2012 a massacre took place at the Sikh temple in Oak Creek, Wisconsin, where a gunman who was a veteran and a white-supremacist fatally shot 6 people and wounded 4 before committing suicide.
-Since that time, particularly with the rise of ISIS in the Middle East, Sikh people of all ages, especially children in the public school system, are bullied by their peers.
-The one thing I always hear from youngsters in our community is how their classmates call them “Isis” or “terrorist.”
-Even the program director of our National Sikh Coalition, a professor at Columbia University, was attacked by a mob of young men yelling racial slurs on the street in New York City suffering bruises and a broken jaw before being rescued.
-He says that what happened to him is part of “systematic discrimination against Sikhs in the USA,” especially those who, like him, wear turbans and beards.
+Unfortunately, all is not well in our American Sikh communities in America.
+For this reason, it is essential that all professions, especially dentistry that prioritizes inclusion, support our Sikh community for solidarity since we are being singled out for brutal treatment.
+Our people must be represented in the professions, especially the most notable medical, dental, and legal fields.
+The fifth-largest religion worldwide, Sikhism, is often confused, especially in America, with Islam, primarily because Sikh men do not generally cut their hair to express religious faith and wear turbans.
+This appears to be why, for example, in 2012, a massacre occurred at the Sikh temple in Oak Creek, Wisconsin.
+A gunman, a veteran, and a white supremacist fatally shot six people and wounded four before committing suicide.
+Since that time, particularly with the rise of ISIS in the Middle East, Sikh people of all ages, especially children in the public school system, have been bullied by their peers.
+I always hear from youngsters in our community how their classmates call them “Isis” or “terrorists.”
+Even the program director of our National Sikh Coalition, a professor at Columbia University, was attacked by a mob of young men yelling racial slurs on the street in New York City, suffering bruises and a broken jaw before being rescued.
+He says that what happened to him is part of “systematic discrimination against Sikhs in the USA,” especially those who wear turbans and beards like him.

-I graduated from dental school in 2003 and completed a one year internship program in India after which I began serving as an assistant professor at my college.
-I also opened my own clinic in the remote Naushera Pannua District of Tarn Tarn, in Punjab India in a small town that as yet had no dentist.
-I immigrated to the USA in 2008 as a result of my marriage and have been a US citizen since 2010.
-I passed my first board exam in 2012 and my second board exam in 2014.
-My return to dentistry was slowed by the fact that my wife was in nursing school but she has now graduated and promised to support me through dental school.
-Since October of 2014, I have been serving full time as a Dental Assistant with the Smile Program, working closely with the Michigan Program Director Dr. Elliot Schalang.
+I graduated from dental school in 2003 and completed a one-year internship program in India, after which I began serving as an assistant professor at my college.
+I also opened my clinic in the remote Naushera Pannua District of Tarn Tarn, in Punjab, India, in a small town with no dentist.
+I immigrated to the USA in 2008 due to my marriage and have been a US citizen since 2010.
+I passed my first board exam in 2012 and my second one in 2014.
+My return to dentistry was slowed because my wife was in nursing school, but she has now graduated and promised to support me through dental school.
+Since October 2014, I have served full-time as a Dental Assistant with the Smile Program, working closely with the Michigan Program Director, Dr. XXXX.
 Once or twice a month, I also have the honor of assisting him with staff training sessions.
-Most of all, I assist him and other dentists in the program with pulpectomies, pulpotomies, extractions, amalgams, and composite fillings.
+I help him and other dentists in the program with pulpectomies, pulpotomies, extractions, amalgams, and composite fillings.